kardianos/govendor/README.md

 changes and go tool changes.
 Uses the following vendor file specification: https://github.com/kardianos/vendor-spec .

-### Status
+### Goals
-The vendor tool will copy packages locally and re-write the imports.
-It will also record the imports used, both from where they are from and where they are stored.
-For git and mercurial repos it will also record the version and time of the source.
+ * Aid in the establishment a final vendor file specification.
+ * Be a useful tool.

 Tasks that are planned:
  * Proper inspection of source vendor files.

-Tasks that are NOT planned at this time.
+Tasks that are not planned at this time, but could be added in the future.
+ * CLI convenience commands: "add all external" or "remove all unused".
  * "Transactional" re-writes (rename temp files all at once).
- * CLI convenience tools such as add all external or remove all unsued.
- * CLI checks that only shows what it would do if it ran.
- * CLI ouput of diffs to stdout, no file re-writes.
+ * Command to check for newer versions, either in GOPATH or remote repo.

 ### FAQ
 Q: Why not use an existing tool?